Shōichi Nakagawa: Death

 Shōichi Nakagawa died on 3 October 2009, aged 56 at his home in Tokyo.
 Japanese media reports said his body was found face down on the bed by his wife, with no external injuries.
 She alerted ambulance services at approximately 8:30 am.
 His death had taken place at least eight hours previously.
 An investigation was done to determine the cause of death.
 An autopsy was planned to determine the cause of death.
 A will has not been located.
 Taro Aso, the former Japanese Prime Minister, was rendered speechless by the news: "I am so deeply shocked that I have no words."
 Hirohisa Fujii, his successor as Finance Minister, also commented: "I want to express my heartfelt condolences.
 He was doing a fine job as a finance minister, so it is regrettable."
 The Sydney Morning Herald said his death had "sent a shock wave throughout the nation."

-After his death, his widow Yūko Nakagawa ran for his old seat in the 2012 election, which she won and held until 2017.
+After his death, his widow Yūko Nakagawa ran for his old seat in the 2012 election, which she won and held until 2017, before being reelected via the Hokkaido proportional representation block in 2021.